Janet Street-Porter: Television

-In 2000, Street-Porter was nominated for the "Mae West Award for the Most Outspoken Woman in the Industry" at Carlton Television's Women in Film and Television Awards.
-In 2007, Street-Porter starred in an ITV2 reality show called Deadline, serving as a tough-talking editor who worked with a team of celebrity "reporters" whose job it was to produce a weekly gossip magazine.
-The celebrities in question had to endure the Street-Porter tongue as she decided each week which of them to fire.
+In 2000, Street-Porter was nominated for the Mae West Award for the Most Outspoken Woman in the Industry at Carlton Television's Women in Film and Television Awards.
+In 2007, Street-Porter starred in an ITV2 reality show, Deadline, serving as a tough-talking editor who worked with a team of celebrity "reporters" whose job it was to produce a weekly gossip magazine.
+She decided each week which of them to fire.

 In 2011, Street-Porter became a regular panellist on ITV's chat show Loose Women.
 In 2013, she appeared in Celebrity MasterChef reaching the final three, and returned again for a Christmas special in 2020, in which she was crowned the winner.
-She also appeared in the television show QI.
-Since 1 September 2014, Street-Porter has co-hosted BBC One cookery programme A Taste of Britain with chef Brian Turner and ran for 20 episodes in one series.
+She also appeared on the television show QI.
+Street-Porter co-hosted BBC One cookery programme A Taste of Britain with chef Brian Turner, which ran for 20 episodes in 2014.

 Street-Porter has appeared on many reality TV shows, including Call Me a Cabbie and So You Think You Can Teach; the latter saw her trying to work as a primary school teacher.
-She conducted numerous interviews with business figures and others for Bloomberg TV.
+She conducted numerous interviews with business figures and others for Bloomberg Television.

 Newspaper work

 Street-Porter became editor of The Independent on Sunday in 1999.
 Despite derision from her critics, she took the paper's circulation up to 270,460, an increase of 11.6 per cent.
-In 2001, Street-Porter became editor-at-large, as well as writing a weekly column and regular features.
+In 2001, Street-Porter became its editor-at-large, as well as writing a weekly column and regular features.